realkemon/home/pages/tut_part1.md

 ### Distances
 Only feeling natural and realistic in scale, however, will not convince the players to play our map.
 Especially, in competitive multiplayer games, gameplay is the most important aspect.
+Basing our map layout on conclusions from good-practise examples gives us a high chance of having decent gameplay already way before the first gameplay test with players.
+Naturally, we don't simply want to copy existing layouts, however, all insights help our map become the best verison of itself.
 There are various conclusions that we can draw from the images above.
-Naturally, we don't simply want to copy existing layouts, however, all insights help our map become the best verison of itself.
-Obviously, the final objective types influence the distances between them, which is why the images above include document-run maps, either pure or with subsequent vehicle escort, as well as maps with dynamitable objective(s).
-Basing our map layout on conclusions from good-practise examples gives us a high chance of having decent gameplay already way before the first gameplay test with players.
+[ACTUALLY NOTE DOWN SOME CONCLUSIONS]

 ## Structural Mesh